Enigma-li/Sketch2CAD/README.md

 Please read the README file in *dataAndModel* folder for more details.

 ### Prototype System
 We released the prototype system for research use, feel free to download and try it.
-More instructions to download it, please refer to the [project page](TODO: link to the project page).
+More instructions to download it, please refer to the [project page](http://geometry.cs.ucl.ac.uk/projects/2020/sketch2cad/).

 ## Citation
 If you use our code or model, please cite our paper:

- TODO: fill the citation info.
+ Bibtex coming soon ...

 ## Contact
 Any question you could contact Changjian Li (chjili2011@gmail.com) or Hao Pan (haopan@microsoft.com) for help.